eoas-ubc/eoas-ubc.github.io/docs/crs-eosc114.md

 ## OCESE project objectives

-1. Develop and implement an interactive exercise that engages students in the complexity of the relationship between Earth's processes and human activity.
+1. Develop and implement an interactive exercise that engages students in the complexity of the relationship between Earth's processes, its climate, human activity and impacts on society.

-2. Build a versatile dashboard to emulate sketch-based learning activities that will allow instructors to specify a background image upon which students can sketch or add annotations.
-Initial activities are to be based on precedent from activities developed with older software that has become awkward to deploy.
-Examples are (or were) live at [eg 1](https://www.eoas.ubc.ca/~quest/Lab3-sketch.html), [eg 2](https://www.eoas.ubc.ca/~quest/Lab1-2sketches.html) and [eg 3](https://www.eoas.ubc.ca/~quest/Sketch-NorthAm.html).
-PDF versions of the lab exercises can be seen at <a href="files/Lab3-sketch.pdf">PDF eg1</a> and <a href="files/Lab1-2sketches.pdf">PDF eg2</a>.

 ## Actions taken